Dr. Bruce Blair

 Emma Claire Foley

 Emma Claire joined the Global Zero team in 2018 as a Research and Policy Intern.
-Now serving as the Research and Policy Assistant, she works with the Senior Policy Associate on research relating to nuclear nonproliferation, risk reduction, and disarmament advocacy efforts, and monitoring domestic and international policy developments.
+Now serving as the Program Associate, she works with the Program Director on research relating to nuclear nonproliferation, risk reduction, and disarmament advocacy efforts, and monitoring domestic and international policy developments.
 Emma Claire received her Master’s degree from Harvard University’s Davis Center for Russian and Eurasian Studies, and her Bachelor’s degree in Russian, East European and Eurasian Studies and History from the University of Michigan.